Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 # [Kafka vs Amazon SQS](https://stackoverflow.com/questions/58970006/are-sqs-and-kafka-same)
 - SQS is an `Amazon managed service` (so you do not have to support infrastructure by yourself).
 - SQS is better for eventing when you need to catch some message (event) by some client and then this message will be automatically popped out from the queue.
-- `Amazon SQS is not so fast as Kafka` and it doesn't fit to high workload, it's much more suitable for `eventing where count of events per second` is not so much.
+- `Amazon SQS is NOT so fast as Kafka` and it doesn't fit to high workload, it's much more suitable for `eventing where count of events per second` is not so much.
 - `Amazon SQS` is based on [QUEUE](https://blog.iron.io/amazon-sqs-vs-apache-kafka/) ( hence message can NOT replayed ) while `Kafka` is based on `LOGS` ( which can be replayed ).
 - Both `Amazon SQS` & `Kafka` are based on [pull based modal](https://blog.iron.io/amazon-sqs-vs-apache-kafka/).